avk/avk.github.io/index.md

 # About

-Hi, I'm Arthur Klepchukov, a product designer in San Francisco.
+Hi, I'm Arthur Klepchukov, an empathetic product designer in San Francisco who loves words, trains, and the promise of an empty page.

 ## Goal